tomwaterton/website/README.md

 ## About

-This is a little personal site built by and for Tom Waterton.
+This is a personal website built by and for Tom Waterton.

-The site can be access here: `<coming soon...>`
+The site can be accessed here: `<coming soon...>`

 ## Attribution